lmasullo/liri-node-app/README.md

 ## Description:

+Did you ever want to know when your favorite band is coming to town, or information about a song or movie?
 Your wish is my command!
-The Liri Node App will take your input and produce the desired results.
+The Liri Node App will take your input, do the search, and produce the desired results.

 ### Installing